kcarnold/cs344/content/units/scraps/pytorch-review-hw.md

 - Image and Video: these all look good
 - Text: these actually aren't as good because they use different abstractions than the Hugging Face library.
 - RL, Deploying, Parallel, Mobile, and Recommendation are more advanced options that may appeal to some students.
 (We'll do a bit of RL later.)

-## This Week's Fundamentals

-There's only one notebook this week, designed to help you practice with language modeling.
-As usual, do your work in the corresponding notebook.

-- {{% fundamentals name="Logits in Causal Language Models" nbname="u9n1-lm-logits.ipynb" %}}

 ## Submitting